|

 Calls

-and echolocations (while searching food) of a killer whales (Orcinus
+and echolocations (while searching food) of an Orca (Orcinus

 orca) recorded in November 1997 in Dye's Inlet, Washington by Cetacean